 Many early Maine Coons were polydactyl.
 You may hear this condition referred to as the Hemingway Mutation because the author Ernest Hemingway had many polydactyl cats living with him at his home in Key West, Florida.

 Polydactyl Maine Coon

-Extra toes or polydactylism is quite common in Maine Coons.
+Polydactylism (extra toes) is quite common in Maine Coons.
 It’s a harmless genetic mutation that causes a cat to develop more than 18 toes.
-About 40% of early Maine Coons were polydactyl but now it’s not quite so prevalent.
+About 40% of early Maine Coons used to be polydactyl but now it’s not quite so prevalent.